Skip to main content

 Vitamin B12

-Vitamin B12 is one of the B group vitamins and is found in meat and eggs.
-It is essential for the development of the brain and nervous system of your baby.
-Some people are at an increased risk of B12 deficiency, including anyone with a family history of B12 deficiency, with a condition affecting absorption, or if you have a strict vegetarian or vegan diet.
+Vitamin B12 is one of the B group vitamins and is essential for the development of your baby's brain and nervous system.
+It is primarily found in meat, fish, dairy, and eggs.
+There are people at an increased risk of B12 deficiency, including anyone with a family history of B12 deficiancy, with a condition that affects absorbtion, or if you have a strict vegtarian or vegan diet.
 In this case, you should consider supplementation with Vitamin B12 in pregnancy and during breastfeeding.
-B12 is available in tablet form from any pharmacy.
-If you are at risk of B12 deficiency, discuss this with your GP.
+B12 is available in tablet form from any pharmacy, or by injection if absorption is a problem.
+If you feel you are at risk of B12 deficiency, discuss this with your GP.

 Calcium

 Calcium is an essential mineral and is important during pregnancy and breastfeeding because it is needed for your baby’s bones to form.
 Calcium supplements are not considered necessary in pregnancy unless advised by your GP.
-Just make sure that you are getting enough calcium as part of a healthy diet.
-Dairy foods, such as milk, cheese, yoghurt, and calcium-fortified soymilk are excellent sources of calcium.
-You should aim for three serves a day.
+Dairy foods, such as milk, cheese, yoghurt, and calcium-fortified plant-based milk products are excellent sources of calcium.
+Aim for three serves a day.

 Herbal preparations

 There is not enough evidence on the safety or effectiveness of using herbal preparations during pregnancy.
-Ginger may help to reduce pregnancy-related nausea and is considered relatively safe.
+Ginger is considered safe and may help to reduce pregnancy-related nausea when taken as tea, lozenges, or chews.
 You should avoid taking any other herbal preparations in the first trimester.
 If you are considering taking any herbal preparations other than ginger, please talk to your GP.

-Fish can be a valuable source of protein in pregnancy.
-However, some fish contain mercury which can cause developmental delays in children exposed during pregnancy.
-It’s best to limit the amount of fish you eat which may contain a high level of mercury during your pregnancy.
+Fish can be a valuable source of protein and omega-3 fats in pregnancy, and it is recommended to eat fish 2-3 times a week.
+However, some fish contain mercury which can cause developmental delays in children exposed in pregnancy.
+It's best to avoid fish that may contain a higher level of mercury.
 Fish that contain higher levels of mercury include flake, ray, swordfish, barramundi, gemfish, orange roughy, ling, and southern blue fin tuna.

 Water